 “Globally, there has been much written in the media about brands downsizing and moving online given the growth of disruption within the retail sector.
 At Retail Capital it’s all about supporting the SMEs who have had the foresight to do this, and tailoring a financial solution to meet their business objectives, while assisting them to face risk with the right tools.”

 One of the biggest stumbling blocks for many SMEs these days is access to growth capital, especially in a market where consumer spending is subdued, turnover is flat and operating costs are on the rise.

 “However, even businesses that don’t have expansion in mind, but that do well in terms of their customers, can run into financial constraints when they face a short-term liquidity gap,” says Appleby.
 “Typically, this ‘gap’ can range from one to two months when SMEs are faced, for example, with delays in stock shipments, late customer payments, disputes or even unforeseen external factors.
 Keeping on top of your cash flow requirements and plugging short-term liquidity gaps are crucial to maintaining business.”

 Another risk SMEs face is in terms of the longevity of business many traditional funders require in order to consider business funding in the first place.
 SMEs with a short track record in business, or without a strong balance sheet, are therefore often perceived high risk and face limited access to credit.
-According to Appleby, this is one of the biggest challenges facing SMEs in South Africa, which presents an opportunity for alternative lenders to close this gap in such an under-serviced market.
+According to Appleby, this is one of the biggest challenges facing SMEs in South Africa, which presents an opportunity for alternative business funders to close this gap in such an under-serviced market.